 Additional information regarding primary legal residence requirements can be found on our website.

 To obtain a Certificate of Residence, click your home county on the list below to find online resources/applications on your home county’s website.
 The window of eligibility for issuance of a new certificate, for any particular term, is two months prior to the student’s registration date and 30 days after the start of classes.

-Once you receive the Certificate of Residence from your County Treasurer, please mail, fax, or email to:
+Once you receive the Certificate of Residence from your County Treasurer, please email it to the Student

 Attention: Student Accounts Office

 PO Box 557